Affiliate links on Android Authority may earn us a commission. Learn more.

-We reviewed the phone earlier this year and rated it positively.
-That said, you might want to temper your expectations from the camera, as the software has a tendency to go overboard with noise reduction and sharpening.
+We reviewed the phone about a year ago and rated it positively.
+That said, you might want to temper your expectations from the camera, as the software tends to go overboard with noise reduction and sharpening.

 Unlike the OnePlus 8 series, Xiaomi’s Mi 10 makes a play for the premium segment while still trying to be affordable.
 The phone pairs a top-of-the-line Snapdragon 865 processor with a classy design, excellent stereo speakers, and fast 30W charging.

-The star of the show here is the new 108MP primary camera that is paired with a 13MP ultra-wide camera, a 2MP macro camera, as well as a 2MP depth sensor.
-Elsewhere, you will find a large 4,780mAh battery that not only supports 30W wired charging but also 30W wireless charging, in addition to 10W reverse charging.
-Compared to the Mi 10 Pro, you do miss out on an optical zoom stack, but the cost savings make up for it.
+The star of the show here is the new 108MP primary camera paired with a 13MP ultra-wide camera, a 2MP macro camera, and a 2MP depth sensor.
+Elsewhere, you will find a large 4,780mAh battery that supports not only 30W wired charging but also 30W wireless charging, in addition to 10W reverse charging.
+Compared to the Mi 10 Pro, you miss out on an optical zoom stack, but the cost savings make up for it.

-Despite being a significant step up over the Mi 9, the Mi 10 5G remains an excellent, affordable alternative to 2020 flagships.
-Indeed, like the OnePlus 8, the Mi 10 Pro is a significant step up as far as specs go, but the phone manages to strike a balance between price, performance that is rather unmatched in today’s smartphone climate.
-Availability will vary depending on region, but the phone can be had for as little as $599 at Gearbest.
+Indeed, like the OnePlus 8, the Mi 10 Pro is a significant step up as far as specs go, but the phone manages to strike a balance between price and performance that is rather unmatched in today’s smartphone climate.
+If you’d prefer the latest hardware, you can also check out the newer Xiaomi Mi 11, complete with a Snapdragon 888 SoC.

 Looking for performance on a budget?
-Look no further than the Red Magic 5G.
-Between the 144Hz display, active cooling, and gaming triggers, the phone is a mobile gamer’s fever dream.
+Look no further than the REDMAGIC 5G.
+The phone is a mobile gamer’s fever dream between the 144Hz display, active cooling, and gaming triggers.
 It’s the perfect OnePlus 8 alternative for the enthusiast crowd.

-Further, the Red Magic includes improved haptic feedback similar to HD rumble on consoles like the Nintendo Switch.
+Further, the REDMAGIC includes improved haptic feedback similar to HD rumble on consoles like the Nintendo Switch.
 Once again, your game will need to support the feature, but popular titles like PUBG Mobile already do, so you should be covered.
 Finally, an active fan keeps everything cool.
-Yes, I’m not kidding.
-In addition to the standard liquid cooling solutions, the Red Magic has an honest-to-goodness fan built into it.
+No, I’m not kidding.
+In addition to the standard liquid cooling solutions, the REDMAGIC has an honest-to-goodness fan built into it.

 6. iPhone SE (2020)

-The latest “affordable” iPhone has a laser focus on acquiring the aspirational audience.
+The latest “affordable” iPhone has a laser focus on acquiring an aspirational audience.
 People who want the best of the best without spending top-dollar.
-Not only is the iPhone SE significantly more affordable than any other device in our list, it potentially outperforms them too.
+Not only is the iPhone SE significantly more affordable than any other device on our list, it potentially outperforms them too.

 The iPhone SE (2020) is the flagship killer everyone has been asking for.

-Apple’s optimized approach towards the hardware package is no secret and as such, the company is able to eke out the best possible performance out of the hardware.
-With the same processor as the latest iPhone 11 Pro, the SE is capable of delivering class-leading performance which makes it a near-perfect OnePlus 8 alternative.
+Apple’s optimized approach towards the hardware package is no secret, and as such, the company can eke out the best possible performance out of the hardware.
+With the same processor as 2019’s iPhone 11 Pro, the SE can deliver a class-leading performance which makes it a near-perfect OnePlus 8 alternative.

-On the imaging front, the iPhone SE ships with a single 12MP camera that does pretty well as long as there is good lighting.
-Additionally, like most current iPhones, the second-generation iPhone SE also excels at capturing stunning 4K 60FPS video that has extended dynamic range and amazing color science.
+The iPhone SE ships with a single 12MP camera on the imaging front that does pretty well as long as there is good lighting.
+Additionally, like most current iPhones, the second-generation iPhone SE also excels at capturing stunning 4K 60FPS videos with extended dynamic range and amazing color science.

-It might be a controversial opinion, but for once, Apple has a product that delivers the features people want at a price that is approachable.
-The absolute best performance, a very good camera, and one of the largest app ecosystems, all for $399 leaves you very little to complain about.
+It might be a controversial opinion, but Apple has a product that delivers the features people want at an approachable price for once.
+The absolute best performance, an excellent camera, and one of the largest app ecosystems, all for $399, leave you very little to complain about.

-We think these are your best alternative options in case you aren’t interested in buying a OnePlus 8, but what about you?
+We think these are your best alternative options if you aren’t interested in buying a OnePlus 8, but what about you?
 What are your favorite OnePlus 8 alternatives?
 Let us know in the comments.